MonaHamid/mlops-zoomcamp-homework/README.md

 📘 Course Overview
 This course explores the complete ML lifecycle — from model training and experiment tracking to deployment, orchestration, and monitoring in production environments.
 Through hands-on projects, we use best-in-class tools to simulate real-world MLOps workflows and challenges.

-You'll gain practical experience with tools like:
+You’ll gain practical experience with tools like:
 MLflow for experiment tracking

 Prefect & Mage for orchestration